-Magistrates is the plea and case management hearing (“PCMH”).
-A PCMH takes place in every case in the Crown Court, and its purpose is to ensure that all necessary steps have been taken in preparation for trial and sufficient information has been provided for a trial date to be arranged.
-The judge is required to exercise a managerial role with a view to progressing the case.

-### NOW

 1. Your legal adviser should instruct a barrister (counsel) to draft the indictment, a copy of which you should receive and check for accuracy.
 The Crown Court must receive the indictment from you within 28 days of the sending of the case, unless an extension of time has been granted.

-2. You should obtain witnesses’ dates to avoid for the next six months.
-This information will be needed at the Plea and Case Management Hearing (see below).
+2. You should obtain witnesses' dates to avoid for the next six months.
+This information will be needed at the Plea and Trial Preparation Hearing (see below).

 3. Your legal adviser will usually arrange a case conference with counsel.
 Counsel will not normally speak directly to witnesses other than experts and you (see Pre-Trial - Attendance of witnesses).
 You may be asked to attend the conference.

 4. Additional evidence may be served on the defence and the court after the case has allocated to the Crown Court for trial.
 A notice of additional evidence must accompany it.

 5. Your legal adviser must instruct an advocate to appear in the Crown Court unless s/he is a higher courts advocate and able to present the case in the Crown Court.
-In every case, approval must first be obtained from Legal Adviser’s Office for a particular advocate to act in the Crown Court or above1.
+In every case, approval must first be obtained from Legal Adviser's Office for a particular advocate to act in the Crown Court or above.

 6. Where a defendant indicates that s/he will plead guilty to some charges if others are withdrawn, you should refer to the guidance in the section Discontinuing a prosecution.

-7. The first hearing at Crown Court after the case has been sent by the Magistrates is the plea and case management hearing (“PCMH”).
-A PCMH takes place in every such case in the Crown Court, and its purpose is to ensure that all necessary steps have been taken in preparation for trial and sufficient information has been provided for a trial date to be arranged.
+7. The first hearing at Crown Court after the case has been sent by the Magistrates is the Plea and Trial Preparation Hearing ("PTPH").
+A PTPH takes place in every such case in the Crown Court, and its purpose is to ensure that all necessary steps have been taken in preparation for trial and sufficient information has been provided for a trial date to be arranged.
 The judge is required to exercise a managerial role with a view to progressing the case.